 out of 10

 We drove the 2025 MINI Countryman on our test track and on real roads.
-Our Edmunds team
+Our Edmunds team conducts rigorous independent vehicle testing, driving 500,000 miles a year.

 How does the MINI Countryman drive?
 We tested the electrified Countryman.
 Mini calls it the SE All4.
 It's much quicker than the gas-powered version.
 At our Edmunds test track, our SE All4 test vehicle sprinted from 0 to 60 mph in 5.1 seconds.
-The electric Countryman is responsive from a red light or passing at highway speeds.
+The electric Countryman is responsive from a red light or while passing at highway speeds.
 Braking is confident and poised, especially under panic stops.
 The Mini also allows for one-pedal driving.
 The main gripe remains the ride comfort, which is overly firm.
 You'll notice every road imperfection, which could make it uncomfortable for some.

 Previous versions of the Countryman have always been fun to drive and toss around, and the latest one is no different.
 From twisty roads to highway driving, the new Countryman retains its signature driving experience and improves on much-needed low-end acceleration.